Vaileasys/pz-wiki_parser/README.md

 * `first_time_run`: This is an automatic flag that designates whether to show the first time setup.
 * `default_language`: The default language the parser should use, you can still specify other languages when running modules.
 * `version`: The version of your project zomboid installation, or resource files.
+* `game_directory`: The root directory where the game is installed.
+This path should point to the folder containing the game executable.

 # Usage